ChooseWhy Choose This Program?

 What Will You Do?

 Once you graduate, you might follow the footsteps of our distinguished alumnae/i.
-Recent majors have chosen top-notch graduate schools to continue their formal education, are working at international NGOs, or have joined the Peace Corps.
+Recent majors have chosen top-notch graduate schools to continue their formal education in studying Spanish, are working at international NGOs, or have joined the Peace Corps.
 Spanish graduates work in rural communities focusing on environmental issues, as translators and interpreters, in mental health centers, and as legislative aides for councilmembers.
 Some work for the media and film industries or for national and international companies.
 Spanish graduates are also teaching all over the world, from China and Thailand to Spain, Argentina, and California; or as close as Baltimore County and City.

 Course Curriculum